-Patricia Culley is a Senior Associate with Bohlin Cywinski Jackson, an award-winning national architecture firm.
+Patricia Culley is an Associate Principal with Bohlin Cywinski Jackson, an award-winning national architecture firm.
 Her approach to architecture centers on the balance between thoughtful design and environmental consciousness, creating buildings representative of their unique program and place.

-Alex Co supports the Living Product Challenge and the Pittsburgh Living Product Hub, working with manufacturers to envision and create products that give back more than they take, in the Pittsburgh region and beyond.
+Alex Co supports the Declare and Living Product Challenge programs through certification, customer service and research and development.
+He also continues to coordinate activities of the Pittsburgh Living Product Hub, working with manufacturers to envision and create products that give back more than they take, in the Pittsburgh region and beyond.

 Alex draws from training in chemistry, toxicology and life cycle assessment alongside business and non-profit consulting experience that contributes to a vision of environmental justice through the right to healthy and regenerative products for all.

 Benson Gabler manages the Pittsburgh Living Product Hub, which ILFI launched in April 2017 to support the region’s growth of green manufacturing and regenerative product design.
 A Pittsburgh native, Benson is excited to build ILFI’s presence in the region and work with local manufacturers to pursue the Declare and Living Product Challenge programs.